Aratikhabale/HR-Analytics-Dashboard-Excel-/README.md

 <img width="1201" height="535" alt="Screenshot (2)" src="https://github.com/user-attachments/assets/1a7ba0cb-7a5b-4843-9557-6778512f4813" />

--Conclusion :-
+** Conclusion :-

-The HR Analytics Dashboard provides insights into employee attrition and workforce trends.
+- The HR Analytics Dashboard provides insights into employee attrition and workforce trends.

-It helps identify departments, job roles, and age groups with high attrition rates.
+- It helps identify departments, job roles, and age groups with high attrition rates.

-The dashboard enables HR teams to make data-driven decisions.
+- The dashboard enables HR teams to make data-driven decisions.

-Interactive visualizations make employee data easy to understand and analyze.
+- Interactive visualizations make employee data easy to understand and analyze.

-Overall, the project demonstrates effective use of Microsoft Excel for HR analytics and Reporting.
+- Overall, the project demonstrates effective use of Microsoft Excel for HR analytics and Reporting.